2025 Virginia lieutenant gubernatorial election: Republican primary

-In September 2024, incumbent Lieutenant Governor Winsome Earle-Sears announced her candidacy for Governor of Virginia.
+In September 2024, Lieutenant Governor Winsome Earle-Sears announced her candidacy for governor of Virginia.
 In January 2025, Fairfax County supervisor Pat Herrity and radio host John Reid announced their candidacies for the Republican nomination for lieutenant governor.

 On April 21, after the filing deadline, Herrity announced his withdrawal from the race due to health reasons.
 This made Reid the Republican nominee by default.
 Four days later, The Richmonder reported that Governor Glenn Youngkin, also a Republican, had asked Reid to withdraw from the race, citing sexually explicit images and posts on a page on the microblogging platform Tumblr which had a username that matched the name Reid uses on other social media accounts.
 Reid denied making the posts and pledged to remain in the race, arguing the effort to remove him from the ticket was due to his sexual orientation.
 Reid is Virginia's first openly gay candidate from either the Democratic Party or the Republican Party for statewide office.

 Following backlash from within the Republican Party, Youngkin stated he would "support the nominees and their ticket".
 Youngkin staffer Matt Moran, whom Reid's campaign accused of being behind the effort to remove him from the ticket, resigned as a result of the controversy.

 John Curran, a business consultant from James City County, did not qualify for the ballot.
-Following this, Curran filed as a write-in candidate for the general election and said "I decided to give the voters an option.
+Following this, Curran filed as a write-in candidate for the general election and said, "I decided to give the voters an option.
 It's a hard option for me because people actually have to know how to spell your name and write it in.
 If Virginia wants me, they'll do it."